sPROFFEs/SpotiDL_telegram_bot/README.md

 # 🎵 Spotify Downloader Telegram Bot

-A Telegram bot for downloading Spotify playlists to your Navidrome server with integrity checking and playlist management features.
+A Telegram bot for downloading Spotify playlists to your Navidrome server with enhanced YouTube integration, manual video selection, and comprehensive playlist management features.

 ## ⚠️ **Disclaimer**

-**IMPORTANT**: This bot uses third-party web services (primarily spotdown.app) to download music content.
+**IMPORTANT**: This bot uses multiple third-party web services to download music content.

-- **No Functionality Guarantee**: We cannot guarantee the continuous functionality of this bot as it depends on external services
+- **No Functionality Guarantee**: We cannot guarantee continuous functionality as it depends on external services
 - **Third-Party Dependencies**: The bot relies on external APIs that may change, become unavailable, or block access at any time
 - **Legal Responsibility**: Users are responsible for ensuring they comply with copyright laws and Spotify's Terms of Service in their jurisdiction
 - **Use at Own Risk**: This software is provided "as is" without warranty of any kind

 ## ✨ **Features**

+### 🎯 **Enhanced Download System**
+- **Primary Method**: Spotify → YouTube conversion via tubetify.com + ezconv.com download
+- **Manual Video Selection**: Choose from multiple YouTube matches when available
+- **Auto-Selection**: Intelligent best-match selection for seamless experience
+- **YouTube Direct Downloads**: Support for direct YouTube URL downloads
+- **SpotDL Fallback**: Reliable fallback using spotDL for maximum success rate
+- **SpotDown API**: Original API-based downloading with proxy support

 ### 🎵 **Playlist Management**
 - Download complete Spotify playlists